Editor’s Note: This marketing infographic is part of our 25 part series.

 - You can improve segmenting and identify trends you might not have identified otherwise.

 Start simple and scale your efforts from there.
-More importantly, be purposeful about your use of geographic targeting or else it might backfire, coming off as unnecessary or inauthentic.
+More importantly, be purposeful about your use of geographic targeting.
+If you aren’t, it can backfire and come off as unnecessary or inauthentic.

 When you do geographic targeting, you can see how you’re performing all the way down to specific cities and zip codes.

-That means you can use existing Google Analytics data to make educated guesses about where you should run ads and that you can use new Google AdWords data (from the dimensions tab) to inform other marketing efforts.
+That means you can use existing Google Analytics data to make educated guesses about where you should run ads andthat you can use new Google Ads data (from the dimensions tab) to inform other marketing efforts.

 Interests, Behaviors and Topics